CraftAcademyLabs/ca_course/adding_functionality.md

 1. The `ng-if="person"` makes sure that the div element is only displayed IF the `$scope.person` object defined.
 2. The {% raw %} `{{}}` {% endraw %} brackets are a way to display variables/objects passed in to the template from the controller.

 You can head over to the browser and try it out.
-Remember that we have set up the **metric** method of calculatin the users BMI.
+Remember that we have set up the **metric** method of calculation the users BMI.
 There is a method to calculate BMI using the **imperial** method in the `bmi_calculator.js` code.
 You can easily make the switch or add functionality that allows the user to switch between the two methods.

 That is however outside the scope of this walkthrough. ;-) The final app should look something like this.

 ![BMI Calculator](../images/bmi_calc.png)
 ###Wrap up